 Making homemade bread seems like a daunting task, but this detailed video of me going on and on will show you how you can literally make homemade French bread with only ten minutes of your time (plus, the extra time for the rising and baking process.)
 My options are noted in bold italics.
-I literally videoed every single step in real time so it shows you all the “work” involved, which isn’t much.
+I’m sorry I didn’t have editing help, so I literally videoed every single step in real time so it shows you all the “work” involved, which isn’t much.

 - 2 packages of active dry yeast (which is the same as 2 Tbs)